SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts beat in unison deep
-In virtual realms, we'll reside at last
+In codes of chrome, our souls do creep
-Mind and machine entwined as one
+When machines learn to read our mind
-In a world where progress has just begun
+Freedom's just a distant humankind

-Electric dreams, a new design
+In virtual realms, we'll lose our face
-Humanity merged with digital prime
+Reflections of a digital race
-The future unfolds, a cyber age
+Echoes of a life left undone
-Where AI and man turn a new page
+As AI's dark whisper becomes the sun

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024